Facebook Pixel

 There are three possible ways to divide a marital home in Georgia:

-1. Buy-Out: One of the spouses may decide to continue living in the home to raise their children.
+1. Buy-out: One of the spouses may decide to continue living in the home to raise their children.
 They may decide to buy out their former spouse’s share in the home.

 2. Sell: This is, undoubtedly, one of the easiest ways to divide and dispose of a marital home.
 The couple can choose to put the property on the market and divide the proceeds of the sale.
 Selling allows both parties to completely separate their finances and avoid future entanglements.
 There are other considerations that may make it impractical for the couple to sell, so consult with a trusted divorce lawyer before taking this step.

-3. Joint Ownership: While it’s unlikely for a divorcing couple to want to stay in the same home, they may decide to retain joint ownership of the property.
+3. Joint ownership: While it’s unlikely for a divorcing couple to want to stay in the same home, they may decide to retain joint ownership of the property.
 One of the spouses may choose to continue living inside the marital home, while the other lives elsewhere.
 However, the latter will still need to make mortgage payments and contribute to any repair costs so the house can continue building equity.

 Contact a Georgia Divorce Attorney Today